XProfessorJ/diagram/README.md

 This file is used to define the parsing range for copybook files, ensuring accurate data extraction during the migration process.

----

-## 5. POM Configuration
+5. POM Configuration

-Provide a sample `pom.xml` file with necessary dependencies and plugins.
+Provide a sample *pom.xml* file with necessary dependencies and plugins.
 You can adjust this section based on the specific requirements of the tool.

-**Example POM Configuration:**

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"